FLEX is a freshman leadership organization that was founded in 2015.

 ABOUT FRESHMAN LEADERS ESTABLISHING EXCELLENCE

 FLEX 's Mission & Purpose: The purpose of FLEX is to provide freshmen with an opportunity to expand their Aggie Network through meeting new freshmen, upperclassmen, and guest speakers.
-This is an opportunity for freshmen to develop, mature, and build lasting friendships through social events and service to the community, both on and off-campus.
-FLEX encourages freshmen to seek excellence and show leadership in all aspects of their college careers: both academically and socially, and both inside and outside of FLEX.
+This is an opportunity for freshmen to develop, mature, and build lasting friendships through social events and service to the community, both on and off campus.
+It is our mission to foster a supportive, inclusive, and nurturing environment that upholds the integrity of our organization and guides freshmen into becoming leaders at Texas A&M. FLEX encourages its members to pursue the best versions of themselves, and equips freshmen to leave a positive impact at Texas A&M and beyond.

-Meetings are mandatory and will be held every Monday night from 8:00-9:00 on Zoom.
+Meetings are mandatory and will be held every Monday night from 8:00-9:00.

 Retreats & Events

 We have a Fall Retreat and a Spring Retreat that takes place on facilities outside of campus/out-of-town.
 Additionally, the Social Zone organizes the Fall Semi-Formal and Spring Banquet along with other social events such as Holiday Party, Co-Zone Events, and more.
 Public Relations organizes a Family Weekend event annually for FLEX members and their families as well.

 Service & Leadership

 Throughout the year, FLEX provides service opportunities for members including visiting the local retirement homes, participating in Shackathon for Habitat for Humanity, bake sales, volunteering at the Brazos Valley Foodbank, and more.
 Members are encouraged to develop and practice leadership through their zone, hearing from guest speakers, team building activities during general meetings, and seeking opportunities outside of FLEX.
 Additionally, the Leadership Development Zone organizes a Leadership Conference each year.